 Early Life

-James Cox Kennedy was born on November 29, 1947, in Honolulu, Hawaii.
-He is the son of Barbara Cox Anthony, a media heir, and Stanley C. Kennedy Jr., an airline executive.
-His early life was shaped by the legacy of his maternal grandfather, James M. Cox, who founded Cox Enterprises in 1898.
-Kennedy earned a bachelor's degree in business administration from the University of Denver in 1970.
+James C. Kennedy was born on November 29, 1947, in Honolulu, Hawaii.
+He is the son of Barbara Cox Anthony and airline executive Stanley C. Kennedy Jr. His maternal grandfather was James M. Cox, the 46th and 48th governor of Ohio, newspaper publisher and broadcaster.
+Kennedy received a bachelor's degree in business administration from the University of Denver in 1970.

 Rise to Success